LDexter/DavinCC/README.md

 4. Make a "greetings" folder within DavinCC and paste `greetStandard.txt` inside
 5. Run `da [personality] [risk] [cutoff]` for a conversation interface and enjoy!

 Current state of `da.lua` enables you to run `da [personality] [risk] [cutoff]`, with all arguments being optional.
-Arguments default to "standard" personality, 0 risk, and 5 cutoff.
-Risk range is a 0-1 floating point number (0.1, 0.2, 0.3, etc).
-Cutoff sets the maximum number of replies the AI keeps track of, to help reduce token costs and stay within OpenAI's preset token limits per prompt.
+Arguments default to "standard" personality, 0 risk, and 5 cutoff. **_Personality_** can be the corresponding suffix to your custom greeting file.
+Personality can also be `"none"` for a dedicated quick-and-easy flavourless mode where the Davinci model is simply queried once, using your input following the program call. **_Risk_** range is a 0-1 floating point number (0.1, 0.2, 0.3, etc) and enables the AI to take more risks and become more inventive or random. **_Cutoff_** sets the maximum number of replies the AI keeps track of, to help reduce token costs and stay within OpenAI's preset token limits per prompt.
 There is a maximum cutoff of 42 replies, simply because each reply can generate a varying number of tokens. `examples.lua` is also available as a less UX-focused demo.

 ## Custom Personalities Through Greeting Files